SEND Statement 2021- 2022

 At Willaston, we pride ourselves on the inclusive ethos and community feel of our school.
 Our pupils are positive, encouraging and supportive of each other and are united in their love of learning and respect of differences.
 All staff are committed to ensuring every pupil, irrespective of need, achieves their full potential through up-to-date training, effective liaison between school staff, outside professionals and parents and knowing our children inside out!

-At Willaston Primary Academy we currently have 1.9% of children with an EHCP, 4.7% on the special educational needs and disability register (SEND register) and 8% of children who are on a monitoring list.
-Needs range from specific educational difficulties to social and emotional needs.
+At Willaston Primary Academy we currently have 3.7% of children with an EHCP, 16% on the special educational needs and disability register (SEND register).
+Needs range from specific educational and learning difficulties to social and emotional needs.

 We have a small number of children whose needs require an Education, Health and Care Plan.
 These children have a more formal plan of support which is reviewed yearly.
 Children without an EHC Plan have Support Plans which are reviewed termly in partnership with pupils, parents and staff.